LalaloyXyz/System-info-HUD/README.md

 # System Info HUD

-**A modern GNOME Shell extension that shows live system stats in a clean ui**
+**A modern GNOME Shell extension that shows live system stats in a clean UI**
-Designed to work across most Linux distributions and hardware platforms — Intel, AMD, and ARM.
+Designed to work across most Linux distributions.

 <br/>